plabayo/rama/docs/book/src/faq.md

 and translated into Japanese because we gratefully have built _rama_ upon the broad shoulders of [Tokio and its community](https://tokio.rs/).

-Note that the Tokio runtime and its ecosystems sparked initial experimental versions of Rama, but that we since then, after plenty of non-published iterations, have broken free from that ecosystem, and are now supporting other ecosystems as well.
-In fact, by default we link not into any async runtime, and rely only on the `std` library for for any future/async primitives.

 ## On which platform can I run rama?

-In theory you should be able to run on any platform which is supported by [our MSVR](https://github.com/plabayo/rama/tree/main?tab=readme-ov-file#--minimum-supported-rust-version) and which is supported by [Tokio](https://tokio.rs).
+In theory you should be able to run on any platform which is supported by [our MSVR](https://github.com/plabayo/rama/tree/main?tab=readme-ov-file#minimum-supported-rust-version) and which is supported by [Tokio](https://tokio.rs).

 That said, you might need to disable certain feature flags such as the support for `boringssl`, something used in the underlying clients.
 It also must be noted that we only develop from MacOS (Apple Silicon), and use the default Ubuntu VM's for our CI at GitHub Actions.
 Any other platform is therefore to be considered untested, even though the most common ones probably should work.

+See [the Compatibility info in the README](https://github.com/plabayo/rama/tree/main?tab=readme-ov-file#--compatibility) for more information.

 Please [open an issue](https://github.com/plabayo/rama/issues) in case you have troubles using rama on your platform.